haipinglu/my-hugo-academic-web/content/authors/filip-miljkovic/_index.md

 ---
 # Display name
-title: Dikai Guan
+title: Filip Miljković

 # Username (this should match the folder name)
 authors:
-- dikai-guan
+- filip-miljkovic

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: UKRI Future Leaders Fellow at University of Sheffield
+role: Senior Scientist at AstraZeneca

 # Organizations/Affiliations
-organizations:
+# organizations:
-- name: University of Sheffield
+# - name: University of Sheffield
-  url: ""
+#   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: